Sami-Leon/plsmmLasso/README.md

 #> 3.5544003 0.4262652 0.0000000 0.0000000 0.0000000 0.0000000 0.0000000
 ```

-With a larger lasso penalty more coefficients are set to zero.
-The
+With a larger lasso penalty, more coefficients are set to zero.

-coefficients associated to the nonlinear functions are alpha.
+The coefficients associated with the nonlinear functions are denoted by
+alpha.

 ``` r
 head(plsmm_output$lasso_output$alpha)